 - Choose whether or not assessors that use the rubric can add a text or audio comment to the criterion during assessment.

 - Click to add descriptions of each rating/criterion.
+There is a limit of 1500 characters in the description field.

 - Click Adjust matrix to add the ability to add or remove columns or rows of the matrix.